osohq/oso/docs/more/faq.rst

 What happens next depends on the specific language, but it will use some form of dynamic lookup -- e.g., a simple ``getattr`` in Python, or reflection in Java.

-The applicaation returns the result to the policy engine, and execution continues.
+The application returns the result to the policy engine, and execution continues.

 -------------------------------------------------------------------------------------------------
 What is the best practice for managing policy files in a way that's maintainable in the long-run?